DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

   printf("Goodbye.\n");
 }
 ```
+Our goal will be to rewrite this program in "pure Lean4".

 # Writing the FFI

-Suppose in the beginning, you did `lake init` and get the following:
+Suppose in the beginning, you did `$ lake init` and get the following:

 ```
 .